system76/docs/_articles/laptop-firmware.md

 ---

-# Updating Firmware

 These instructions are for System76 laptop owners who have been prompted for a firmware update.
+Firmware updates may be issued to fix security vulnerabilities or to improve hardware functionality.

-## Before You Begin
+### Before You Begin

 * Make sure the laptop is **plugged into power** for the entire firmware updating process.